Safely and affordably repatriate your money back home to the US without breaking the bank.

 I’ve sent an international money transfer — now what do I do?

-You should have received a tracking number or reference number from the provider that you can use to monitor the progress of your funds.
-Many companies also provide email and SMS notifications to let you know when a transaction is complete.
+Many money transfer specialists provide a tracking or reference number that you can use to monitor the progress of your funds.
+Some also provide email and SMS notifications to let you know when a transaction is complete.

 Can I fix an exchange rate for a future transaction?

 Yes.
 Some companies offer forward contracts, allowing you to secure the current exchange rate for a transaction up to one year into the future.